 And these are the kings that reigned in the land of Edom, before there reigned any king over the children of Israel: And Bela the son of Beor reigned in Edom; and the name of his city was Dinhabah.
 And Bela died, and Jobab, the son of Zerah of Bozrah, reigned in his stead.
 And Jobab died, and Husham of the land of the Temanites reigned in his stead.
 And Husham died, and Hadad the son of Bedad, who smote Midian in the field of Moab, reigned in his stead; and the name of his city was Avith.
 And Hadad died, and Samlah of Masrekah reigned in his stead.
 And Samlah died, and Shaul of Rehoboth by the River reigned in his stead.
 And Shaul died, and Baal-hanan, the son of Achbor, reigned in his stead.
 And Baal-hanan, the son of Achbor died, and Hadar reigned in his stead…Genesis 36:31-39

 Note the recurring refrain—each succeeding king ruled after the previous king had died, with no overlap.
 The Arizal interprets the story of these kings as a reference to the vessels of the seven lower sefirot (midot) of Tohu.
 (The first king, Bela the son of Beor, refers to the Sefira of Da’at, in which the vessels’ breakdown is rooted, although it itself did not shatter.)
-Their death hints at the shuttering of the vessels of the seven midot of Tohu.
+Their death hints at the shattering of the vessels of the seven midot of Tohu.
 According to the Lurianic doctrine of shevirat hakelim (the breaking of the vessels), the vessels of Tohu shattered and fell into the universe of Tikun, where they await their rectification.
-This is the cosmological drama implied by the story of the kings of Edom.
+This is the story implied in the narrative of the kings of Edom in Genesis.

 The parallel is clear.
-Just as the universe of Tohu started in a very special state with the minimum value of entropy, so too, our physical universe started in a very special state with the minimum value of entropy.
-Just as the universe of Tohu ends at the maximum level of entropy, with the shattering of the vessels of the seven midot, so too our physical universe will end in thermodynamic equilibrium, with the maximum value of entropy.
+Just as the universe of Tohu started in a very special state with the minimum possible amount of entropy, so too our physical universe started in a very special state with low entropy.
+Just as the universe of Tohu ends at the point of maximum entropy, with the shattering of the vessels of the seven midot, so too our physical universe will end in thermodynamic equilibrium at the point of maximum entropy.

-Interestingly, as mentioned above, one of the proposed explanations for the low entropy at the starting point of the universe was a hypothesis that an earlier universe (one existing before the Big Bang) had very high entropy and span off a baby universe with low entropy.
-Well, this is exactly what Kabbalah tells us happened in the spiritual words.
-The universe of Tohu experienced the shattering of the vessels, which led to a state of chaos with very high entropy.
-This event gave rise to a new universe, the nice and orderly universe of Tikun, with low entropy.
+Interestingly, as mentioned above, one proposed explanation for low initial entropy at the starting point of the universe was a hypothesis that an earlier universe (one existing before the Big Bang) had very high entropy and spun off a baby universe with low entropy.
+Well, this is exactly what Kabbalah tells us happened in spiritual words.
+The universe of Tohu experienced the shattering of the vessels, which led to a state of chaos, with very high entropy.
+As a result, it spun off a new universe, the nice and orderly universe of Tikun with low entropy.

-As mentioned above, cosmology predicts the so-called heat death of the universe, when all parts of the universe will reach thermal equilibrium, with entropy reaching its maximum value.
+As mentioned above, cosmology predicts the so-called “heat death” of the universe, when all parts of the universe will reach thermal equilibrium and entropy will reach its maximum value.
 This parallels the death of the kings of Edom—the shattering of the vessels of the midot of Tohu.
 The story of Tohu gives us a hopeful alternative to the doomsday scenario of modern cosmology.
-Just as shattered Tohu was reconstituted in the universe of Tikun, so too, our physical universe may be reconstituted into another universe before it dies in heat death.
+Just as shattered Tohu was reconstituted in the universe of Tikun, so too our physical universe may be reconstituted into another universe before it dies in heat death.
 Maybe this is what our prophets and sages meant when they spoke of olam habah—the future world.

 More precisely, the initial conditions of Friedmann-Robertson-Walker “Big Bang cosmology.”

-From the point of view of statistical mechanics that links quantum mechanics to thermodynamics, entropy is the number of microstates in which the system could be arranged.
-The Second Law of Thermodynamics follows automatically from this definition: since there exist many more random microstates than special microstates, it is more probable that in the next moment the system will assume a random microstate—hence the tendency of an isolated system to evolve towards increasing randomness (disorder) and the resultant increase in entropy with time.
+From the point of view of statistical mechanics that link quantum mechanics to thermodynamics, entropy is the number of microstates in which the system could be arranged.
+The second law of thermodynamics follows automatically from this definition—since there exist many more random microstates than special microstates, it is more probable that in the next moment the system will assume a random microstate—hence the tendency of an isolated system to evolve toward an increase in randomness (disorder) and the resultant increase in entropy with time.

-Nobel laureate, Sir Roger Penrose, calculated the probability of this special initial condition for gravity at the time of the Big Bang to arise randomly and found it to be so unimaginably small that the number of zeroes after the decimal point far exceeds the number of particles in the universe.
+Nobel laureate Sir Roger Penrose calculated the probability that this special initial condition for gravity at the time of the Big Bang would arise randomly and found it to be so unimaginably small that the number of zeroes after the decimal point far exceeds the number of particles in the universe.

 The problem is even more serious than that.
-The best evidence we have for the Big Bang is the microwave background radiation, which is in remarkable agreement with the theory.
+The best evidence we have for the Big Bang is microwave background radiation, which is in remarkable agreement with the theory.
 However, the theory is based on the assumption that at the time of the Big Bang, the universe was in a state of thermal equilibrium, which has maximum entropy.
-How can entropy, which already was at its maximum value at the time of the Big Bang, continue to increase as is required by the second law of thermodynamics?
+How can entropy that was at its maximum possible value at the time of the Big Bang continue to increase, as required by the second law of thermodynamics?
 It’s a paradox!

 The word “before” is used here not in a temporal sense but in a causal sense.
 According to Kabbalah, time was created in Malchut of Atzilut—in the second universe (the universe of Tikun) created from the shards of the universe of Tohu.
 Thus, we can’t speak of time before that level—there was no “before” above the Malchut of Atzilut.
 Therefore, the universe of Tohu precedes the universe of Tikun not in the temporal sense, but in the order of the ontological unfolding of Creation and the chain of created realms—seder hishtalshelut.